colino17/ultimate-iptvgrabber-docker/README.md

 # WHAT IS IT?

-A docker container running various IPTV Grabber services designed to be used either standalone or in conjunction with a TVHeadEnd instance.
+A docker container running various IPTV Grabber services designed to be used either standalone or in conjunction with a TVHeadEnd instance using API calls.

-The chosen services (ZAP2XML, USTVGO, etc) are run every three hours as part of a cronjob.
-Once they are completed XTEVE's playlists and XMLTV will be updated via an API call (API must be enabled in XTEVE's settings).

 # COMPOSE